 Some will say that you can’t compete with the big boys who are already operating in the niche you’re about to enter without heavy marketing, big advertisement budget, or by building a product that does fewer things than your competition.

 Some will be right.

 Think about this for a moment: Can you handle the load?
-All the emails, all the calls?
-Can you really ship all of the orders all by yourself?
+All the emails?
+All the calls?
+Can you ship all of the orders all by yourself?
 Yes, you can hire a guy, five guys.
-But can you really trust these people when you’re just starting?
+But can you trust these people when you’re just starting?
 Do you think the people you just hired will share your passion for the product you’ve launched?

-Making timely decisions allows you to move forward, to make progress.
+Making timely decisions allows you to move forward and make progress.
 If you wait, postpone, things will pile up.
 And piles are either ignored or have the power to suck the life out of us.

 Avoiding decisions is contagious.
-I know a lot of people who constantly postpone making decisions in favor of doing other things, things that are exciting.
-The favourite expression in their vocabulary is: “I will do that later.”
+I know a lot of people who constantly postpone making decisions in favor of doing other things, things that feel exciting.
+The favorite expression in their vocabulary is: “I will do that later.”
 However, later is indefinite.
 It can be today, tomorrow, next month, or never.

 Commit to making decisions in time.
 There will never be a perfect solution or a perfect time for anything.
 Make a choice and move forward.
 This will help you build momentum and move things into the Done folder faster.

 Even if the decision/solution is not perfect, you can always try to make things better in time.
 However, postponing and waiting for the perfect moment is the worst possible option.

 This applies both for